 Wayne real estate is some of the most expensive in Oklahoma, although Wayne house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wayne is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Wayne isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wayne are a mix of both white- and blue-collar jobs.
 Overall, Wayne is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Wayne who work in office and administrative support (19.71%), sales jobs (10.00%), and healthcare (9.71%).

 Also of interest is that Wayne has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Wayne does not have a public transit system used by locals to get to and from work.
+Wayne is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Wayne is nearly on par with the US average for all cities of 21.84%: 19.62% of adults 25 and older in Wayne have a bachelor's degree or advanced degree.